DigitalPebble/digitalpebble.github.io/index.md

   Julien has been involved in several open source projects, mainly at the [Apache Software Foundation](https://apache.org/){:target='_blank'}, and was the PMC chair for [Apache Nutch](https://nutch.apache.org/){:target='_blank'}.
 He is a member of the Apache Software Foundation.

-  Julien runs *workshops* on web crawling, speaks at [conferences](https://www.youtube.com/playlist?list=PLiqxzwp5B4ZmK1VDjSsPajYxsnFWEvWQa){:target='_blank'} and reviews technical books.
-He has over 20 years experience in the Java programming language.
+  Julien is a certified FinOps practitioner from the FinOps foundation and is a member of Boavizta and the GreenSoftware Foundation.
 references-heading: References
-references-image: "/images/polecat.svg"
+references-image: "/images/CameraForensics.png"
 cta-text: GET IN TOUCH
 cta-link: 'contact@digitalpebble.com'
 layout: homepage